morantaf/mentalhub-client/README.md

 This project was created after completing the Codaisseur Bootcamp.

 The bootcamp lasted 8 weeks where we learned web development from the basics of Javascript to the creation of a full stack app using react.
 During the bootcamp, we learned that technology with class based component.
 Functional component being more and more used, I decided to learn it ad practice it for that project by reading the documentation

+## Back end

+You can find the repository for the back end [here](https://github.com/morantaf/mentalhub-server)